streamingflow4j/ServiceMiddlewareRabbitMQ/README.md

+# StreamingFlow4J: Event Driven Framework with inference engine for Complex Event Processing

+## 🤔 What is it used for?
+Add Complex Event Processing with Event-Driven, CQRS, Message Route to Java applications.

-# About this project (ServiceMiddlewareRabbitMQ)
+## About this project (ServiceMiddlewareRabbitMQ)
-This project is a contextual middleware made with java, Spring Integration and EsperCEP.
+This project is a contextual middleware made with java,  Spring Boot and EsperCEP.

 ## 1. Running the RabbitMQ project
 Install and run RabbitMQ.
 More informations(https://www.rabbitmq.com/#getstarted).